2022 Gartner® Magic Quadrant™ SIEM

 Create an incident response plan so that when you do identify an attack, you’ll be prepared for it

-Sumo Logic’s cloud-native, comprehensive platform helps your team make data-driven decisions and streamline the security investigation process of your networks by:
+Sumo Logic’s cloud-native platform helps your team make data-driven decisions and streamline the security investigation process of your networks by:

-Providing you with real-time analytics that helps you identify and resolve potential cybersecurity threats
+Providing you with real-time analytics that help you identify and resolve potential cybersecurity threats

-Enabling your team with machine-learning algorithms provide you with 24/7 alerts and notifications
+Enabling your team with machine-learning algorithms provides you with 24/7 alerts and notifications

 Allowing you to easily customize your dashboards that align your teams by visualizing logs, metrics, and performance data for full-stack visibility